Tanz0rz/haxe-fmod/docs/guides/tools-cli.md

 ## generate

-Constants classes turn FMOD Studio paths into Haxe identifiers with autocomplete, so a renamed event is a compile error rather than a silent failure at runtime.
+Constants classes turn FMOD Studio paths into Haxe identifiers with autocomplete, so a renamed event fails at compile time.

 ```haxe
 FmodManager.PlaySong(FmodEvents.MusicMainLevel);